Von Wobeser y Sierra SC

 Anheuser-Busch won the arbitration with Grupo Modelo – prompting the boss to take the team on a night out.
 “When I received the award, I was compelled to find the arbitration team and celebrate,” von Wobeser says.

-The firm also secured a win for Mexican client ICA in a multimillion-dollar claim regarding the construction of a hydroelectric project.
-Following the win, ICA has instructed Von Wobeser y Sierra in a number of its most important arbitrations.
+The firm secured a win for Mexican client ICA in a multimillion-dollar claim regarding the construction of a hydroelectric project.
+It also helped ICA to settle an ICC arbitration worth US$450 million over the alleged wrongful termination of a contract for the construction of a port terminal on Mexico’s Pacific coast.

 In 2015, the firm helped Siemens and South Korea’s SK Engineering & Construction settle a bitter dispute with Pemex over a refinery upgrade, with the state entity agreeing to pay US$295 million.
 The dispute had given rise to a decade-long ICC arbitration and a final award worth almost US$600 million, which Von Wobeser y Sierra helped to defend from attacks in the Mexican courts.

-Von Wobeser y Sierra has also proved adept at winning interim relief for clients under the ICC’s emergency arbitrator provisions.
-In 2015, it helped a group of shareholders in Mexican insurer Seguros Argos win emergency relief against Dutch insurance group Aegon, requiring it to comply with certain shareholder obligations – before leading the clients to victory in the ensuing arbitration.
+In 2015, it helped a group of shareholders in Mexican insurer Seguros Argos win emergency relief against Dutch insurance group Aegon at the ICC, requiring it to comply with certain shareholder obligations – before leading the clients to victory in the ensuing arbitration.

 In another ICC case, involving a claim of over US$100 million, it helped IEnova (a joint venture between California’s Sempra Energy and Pemex) settle a dispute with Italian-Argentine engineering group Techint over the construction of a 220-kilometre ethane pipeline in southern Mexico.

-“They were 100% involved in the case,” said a senior executive at one of Mexico’s largest infrastructure companies.
+“They were 100% involved in the case,” a senior executive at one of Mexico’s largest infrastructure companies has previously said of the firm.
 “They rapidly absorbed key information, such as dates, the actors involved and even technical aspects related to civil engineering and ports operation.
 My impression is that they were totally committed.”

 In the arbitration field, law firm ranking agencies confirm that VWyS is the leading firm for dispute resolution services in Mexico and one of the most prominent in the field in the Latin American region.
 VWyS is the only firm in Mexico ranked by Global Arbitration Review among the best 100 law firms worldwide and Chambers & Partners as well as Legal 500 have ranked its dispute resolution team in the top tier.